-Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management: Detention Vault and Stormwater Infiltration
+Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management:Water quality features will be added.
+The site will meet pre-development flows in accordance the proposed development has been constructed?

+Environmental Quality

-Environmental Quality s the development located within, or likely to affect any of the following: 1.
-Water supply watersheds? (not selected) Yes No 2.
+Is the development located within, or likely to affect any of the following:

+1. Water supply watersheds? (not selected) Yes No 2.
 Significant groundwater recharge areas? (not selected) Yes No 3.
 Wetlands? (not selected) Yes No 4.
 Protected mountains? (not selected) Yes No 5.
 Protected river corridors? (not selected) Yes No 6.
 Floodplains? (not selected) Yes No 7.
 Historic resources? (not selected) Yes No 8.
-Other environmentally sensitive resources? (not selected) Yes No If you answered yes to any q uestion above, describe how the identified resource(s) may be affected: Back to Top
+Other environmentally sensitive resources? (not selected) Yes No If you answered yes to any question above, describe how the identified resource(s) may be affected Back to Top